Fun & Fascinating Facts About the Cook Islands with PRHG

 Strong Language Connections

-Cook Islands Maori share deep linguistic and cultural ties with New Zealand Maori, as both originate from the same Polynesian ancestors.
-The language also has close connections with other Eastern Polynesian languages, including Tahitian, Hawaiian, Rapa Nui, Marquesan, and Pa’umotu.
-While each has developed its own unique identity, they all stem from a shared voyaging heritage that continues to shape traditions, language, and cultural pride across the Pacific.
+Cook Islands Maori shares deep ties with New Zealand Maori, as both come from the same Polynesian roots.
+The language also connects with Tahitian, Hawaiian, Rapa Nui, Marquesan, and Pa’umotu.
+While each has evolved into a unique form, they all trace back to the voyaging traditions that shaped Pacific culture.

 Fifteen Islands in One Paradise

-The Cook Islands is a breath taking collection of 15 islands scattered across 2 million square kilometres of the Pacific Ocean.
+The Cook Islands is a breathtaking collection of 15 islands spread across 2 million square kilometres of the Pacific Ocean.
 From lush volcanic peaks to idyllic coral atolls, each island offers its own unique slice of paradise.

 Unique Currency

-While the New Zealand dollar is widely accepted, the Cook Islands also issues its own distinctive coins, including the iconic triangular $2 gold coin—an exciting souvenir for visitors.
+While the New Zealand dollar is widely used, the Cook Islands also issues its own distinctive coins.
+The iconic triangular $2 gold coin is a favourite keepsake for visitors and a fun reminder of your time in paradise.

 Whale Watching Haven

 Between July and October, humpback whales migrate through Cook Islands waters.
-Visitors can often spot these majestic creatures from the shore or on special whale-watching tours.
+Visitors can often spot them from the shore, but dedicated whale-watching tours offer an even closer look at these magnificent creatures.

 World-Class Black Pearls

-On your next visit to the Cook Islands, be sure to discover the unique treasures that make this paradise so unforgettable.
-From breath-taking landscapes to rich cultural experiences, every moment here is pure magic.
+On your next visit to the Cook Islands, explore the unique treasures that make this paradise unforgettable.
+From rich culture to incredible wildlife and natural wonders, every moment here offers something magical.
 Experience it for yourself!

 Read more about ways to make your Cook Islands holiday more meaningful here>